chrisgrieser/nvim-spider/README.md

 -- ^   ^   ^      ^    ^      ^   ^   ^       ^   -> 9
 ```

-Insignificant punctuations like `:` or `")` are skipped. `("%`, however, is not skipped, since it has the threshold of 3 consecutive punctuation characters.
+Insignificant punctuations like `:` or `")` are skipped. `("%`, however, is not skipped, since it has 3 consecutive punctuation characters.
 (The minimum number of punctuation characters to not be skipped can be configured.)

 > __Note__
 > vim's `iskeyword` option is ignored by this plugin.